claudiologiudice/Elixir_training_course/reditoolsdnarna.md

 NON ALU and NON REP.</li>
   <li>NON REP and REP NON ALU variants undergo a second round of REDItoolDnaRna.py
 using more stringent call criteria than their counterparts in ALU regions. <br>
-  In addition, reads supporting variants are collected and mapped onto the reference genome using PBLAT, a faster version of the classical BLAT tool , to detect reads mapping on multiple genome locations with similar scores.
+  <li> In addition, reads supporting variants are collected and mapped onto the reference genome using PBLAT, a faster version
+  of the classical BLAT tool , to detect reads mapping on multiple genome locations with similar scores. </li>
-    <br> The same reads are also inspected to exclude PCR duplication.
+  <li> The same reads are also inspected to exclude PCR duplication.
 At the end, all ﬁltered positions
 are collected, returning the ﬁnal list of RNA editing candidates.</li>
   </ul>